How Much Does a Septic System or Tank Cost?

 Aerobic systems are more complex and often include a composting toilet and a continuous flow system.
 This septic system is more expensive than the traditional anaerobic type but is more efficient.
 Because the effluent (or the sewage or wastewater) is of higher quality, these systems require a smaller leach field.
 Read more about the two system types below.

-The classic anaerobic system installed costs $3,000 to $8,000 on average.
+The classic anaerobic system costs $3,000 to $8,000 to install on average.
 Anaerobic systems are typically more inexpensive to install than the more complex aerobic system, but they're not as efficient at cleaning the tank, so you'll need a larger leach field to pick up the extra workload.

 An anaerobic septic system is a relatively simple system consisting of a pipe leading from the house to the tank and a branched pipe leading from there to the drain field.
 These systems rely on anaerobic bacteria (bacteria that don't use oxygen) to break down waste in the tank before further bacterial processing in the soil.